isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 Thank you for your interest to be a PA Training Provider!

 The submission of New Trainer/Operator application form has closed on **27 October  2023**.
-More information on the next application window will be available on this page in January 2024.
-We look forward to your application.
+More information on the next application window will be available on this page once ready.
 For any enquiry, please email to [PA\_Talent\_Times@pa.gov.sg](mailto:PA_Talent_Times@pa.gov.sg).